 According to the Anxiety and Depression Association of America, anxiety disorders affect one in eight children.
-Research shows that untreated children with anxiety disorders are at higher risk to perform poorly in school, miss out on important social experiences, and engage in substance abuse.
+Research shows that untreated children with anxiety disorders are at higher risk to perform poorly in school, missing out on important social experiences, and engage in substance abuse.

 What is anxiety, and how can you spot it in your children?